PaulVanDev/HoeffdingD/README.md

-# HoeffdingD - Just Another Correlation Coefficient
+# HoeffdingD - Just Another Correlation Coefficient - Implementation in Python

-Hoeffding’s test for dependence was proposed by Wassily Hoeffding (1948) as a test for two random variables with continuous distribution functions.
-Hoeffding’s D is a nonparametric measure of the distance between joint distribution, F(x, y) and product of marginal distributions, FX(x)FY(y).
+Hoeffding’s test for dependence was proposed by Wassily Hoeffding (1948) as a test of correlation for two variables with continuous distribution functions.
+Hoeffding’s D is a nonparametric measure of the distance between the joint distribution F(x, y) and the product of marginal distributions F1(x)F2(y).
 The advantage of this statistic lies in the fact that it has more power to detect non-monotonic dependency structures compared to other more common measures (Pearson, Kendall, Spearman)

-Implementation in python was not existing and the algorithm presents an  O(n2) complexity.
-We propose here an effecient implementation in python3.